nidhigiridhar/SDHacks-DaPlan/README.md

 ## Features to implement

-### Task List (object)
-- Task Name
+## Backend
+- Have a task object that takes the following inputs from the user
-- Completion time
+  - task name
+  - task duration in hours
+  - due date (selected using a date picker)
-- Level of Difficulty
+  - level of difficulty (on a scale of 1-5)
-- Due date/priority
-- Task Completed
+- These tasks are stored in a linked list that goes through some sorting algorithms to generate your ideal schedule prioritized by due date while also maintaining a good balance between hard and easy tasks.

 ## Stretch Features
-- integrate with google calendar
+- Ability to check off a task once you have completed it
-- ability to change completion time after task is started/ended if you under/overestimated time.
+- Ability to go back and edit the duration of a task is you over/under-estimated it
+- Output the schedule as a calendar with tasks planned out according to hours of the day
-- Have the user input a time they want to start working at.
+- Have the user input a time they want to start/stop working at
-- ability to dymically add tasks after your schedule has already been generated so a new schedule is made with the new tasks.
+- Ability to automatically add breaks in a smart way
-- Not hard code sorting the tasks based on due date.
+- Possibly come up with a more efficient mechanism of sorting the tasks
-- Be able to input tasks for a week instead of a single day
+- Integrate the schedule with google calendar

 ## Citing Resources Used:
 - https://www.geeksforgeeks.org/find-number-of-days-between-two-given-dates/